hazelcast/hazelcast-jet/site/docs/sql/02-job-management.md

 DROP JOB [IF EXISTS] job_name [WITH SNAPSHOT snapshot_name]
 ```

-- `IF EXISTS`: don't throw an error if the job doesn't exist
+- `IF EXISTS`: return silently if the job doesn't exist

 - `WITH SNAPSHOT`: export a named snapshot before cancelling the job
-  (enterprise feature)
+  (Enterprise feature)

 ### ALTER JOB Synopsis